nexpy/nexpy/doc/source/readers.rst

 Required Content
 ----------------

-Start with this basic code:
+Start with this basic template:

 .. code-block:: python
    :linenos: